NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Now its time for Category CRUD operation..
 Added new folder to the VIews into Areas/Admin and created Index.cshtml view inside and update the code given..UPDATE README...
 Addedd now category.js file into wwwroot folder and moved code from index.cshtml to category.js file and add delete function..UPDATE README...
+Update the code for Create Edit and Delete the Category from the Table and make sure to enter into database as well..